Gifted Car Registration: Sales Tax Exemption Guide

 - Virginia, Ohio, Michigan, Georgia, North Carolina — All offer family-gift exemptions with state-specific affidavits.

-- Massachusetts — 6.25% use tax assessed on higher of declared price or NADA book value.
-Spouse-to-spouse, parent-to-child, and inheritance transfers are the only exempt categories.
+- Massachusetts — 6.25% use tax assessed on the higher of declared price or NADA book value.
+Spouse-to-spouse, parent-to-child, and inheritance transfers are the only exempt categories — a gift to a sibling or grandchild is taxed.

-- Illinois — Graduated private-party tax based on age and value, $25 to $1,500+.
-Only spouse and parent/child gifts qualify for reduced $15 transfer rate.
+- Illinois — Graduated private-party tax based on vehicle age and value, ranging from $25 up to $1,500+.
+Only spouse and parent/child gifts qualify for the reduced $15 transfer rate; a gift to anyone else pays the graduated tax.

 Family relationship requirement